Skip to main content

 How do I compress images for faster page speed?

-Follow the 2026 best practice workflow: upload your image to this compressor, select WebP as the output format, set quality to 75 or 80 percent, and resize the longest edge to 1,600 to 2,000 pixels for content images or 800 to 1,200 pixels for thumbnails.
+Follow the 2026 best practice workflow: upload your image to the Best Answer Hub Image Compressor, select WebP as the output format, set quality to 75 or 80 percent, and resize the longest edge to 1,600 to 2,000 pixels for content images or 800 to 1,200 pixels for thumbnails.
 Download the compressed file and replace the original on your website.
 Test the result with Google PageSpeed Insights.

 What is the best image format for websites in 2026?